EricMFink/Akademicky/_casebook/chap5.md

 _Kuhn v.
 Fairmont Coal Co._, 215 US 349, 370-372 (1910) (Holmes, J., dissenting):

 > I admit that plenty of language can be found in the earlier cases to support the present decision.
 That is not surprising in view of the uncertainty and vacillation of the theory upon which _Swift v.
 Tyson_, and the later extensions of its doctrine have proceeded.
 But I suppose it will be admitted on the other side that even the independent jurisdiction of the Circuit Courts of the United States is a jurisdiction only to declare the law, at least in a case like the present, and only to declare the law of the State.
 It is not an authority to make it. _Swift v.
 Tyson_ was justified on the ground that that was all that the state courts did.
 But as has been pointed out by a recent accomplished and able writer, that fiction had to be abandoned and was abandoned when this court came to decide the municipal bond cases, beginning with _Gelpcke v.
 Dubuque_.
-In those cases the court recogniz[ed] the fact that decisions of state courts of last resort make law for the State.
+In those cases the court recognized the fact that decisions of state courts of last resort make law for the State.
 The principle is that a change of judicial decision after a contract has been made on the faith of an earlier one the other way is a change of the law.
 >
 > The cases of the class to which I refer have not stood on the ground that this court agreed with the first decision, but on the ground that the state decision made the law for the State, and therefore should be given only a prospective operation when contracts had been entered into under the law as earlier declared.
 In various instances this court has changed its decision or rendered different decisions on similar facts arising in different States in order to conform to what is recognized as the local law.
 >